samirmirani/lunchRoulette/README.md

+Notes From Authoer:
+This is my first real scala app, let alone using the Play framework.
+There is a lot work that needs to be done, and polish to be added.
+That said, it is fully functional.
+Enjoy

 # CK lunchRoulette
 CK Lunch Roulette - A scala app that will match up random pairs of people for lunch.